-Indicators The first section assesses the quality of the indicators and the monitoring and evaluation system for the cooperation programme.
+The first section assesses the quality of the indicators and the monitoring and evaluation system for the cooperation programme.
 The cooperation programme has two types of indicators: Result indicators to measure the changes in the programme and output indicators, which measure the direct outputs of the programme and the action.
 The assessment focuses on the clarity and relevance of the two types of indicators, adequacy of the baselines and the data requirements for monitoring and evaluation.

+Administrative capacity and reduction of burdens

-Administrative This chapter also includes an assessment of the administrative capacity for capacity and managing the programme as well as an assessment of the administrative burdens reduction of burdens that the programme puts on the project application and implementers.
-As an overall that the programme puts on the project application and implementers.
+This chapter also includes an assessment of the administrative capacity for managing the programme as well as an assessment of the administrative burdens that the programme puts on the project application and implementers.
 As an overall principle, the programme of the 2014-2020 should strive toward reducing the administrative burdens.